Qatar accuses Saudi Arabia of barring Haj pilgrims

 But three travel agencies in Doha told Reuters they had stopped trying to sell haj packages, which can cost up to 120,000 riyals ($33,000).

-"Last year we lost a lot of money as the crisis started after we had booked everything in Makkah and Madina and we had to pay people back," said a manager of one travel agency in Doha, declining to be named due to the sensitivity of the matter.
+“Last year we lost a lot of money as the crisis started after we had booked everything in Mecca and Medina and we had to pay people back,” said a manager of one travel agency in Doha, declining to be named due to the sensitivity of the matter.

 A travel agency catering to migrant labourers in Doha said that had hit business.

+Saudi Arabia and Iran are involved in proxy wars, including in Yemen and Syria, and tensions between the two have spilled over into the haj in the past.

+In 2016, Iran boycotted the haj over security concerns after hundreds of people were killed in a crush there.

-RIYADH: Qatar has accused Saudi Arabia of barring its citizens from this year’s Haj, something Riyadh denies, saying a diplomatic dispute is not stopping Qataris from making the pilgrimage to Makkah.
+RIYADH: Qatar has accused Saudi Arabia of barring its citizens from this year´s haj, something Riyadh denies, saying a diplomatic dispute is not stopping Qataris from making the pilgrimage to Mecca.

 Abdullah Al-Kaabi of the state-run Qatar National Human Rights Committee said Saudi Arabia had shut down an electronic system used by travel agencies to obtain permits for pilgrims from Qatar.